 There’s a girl – about yay high who had never seen words before.
 So she had never learned to read or write.
 She lived in a world where words and stories are spoken by machines.

 One day, this girl was in her garden – she was digging until she hit a worm-ridden shoebox.

 Inside were drawings from a child, and letters written in red crayon.
 But she couldn’t read them.
 So what did she do?

 She began asking questions but no one knew how to read either.
 Until she met an old woman who claimed that she could read the letter and promised to read it to her for a price.
 She wanted the child to go into the woman’s garden and find a rare flower that has red and gold petals.

 So the girl agrees.
-The witch takes her down the cellar, through a door and up different steps into a garden, the witch pushes her through and slams the door.
+The witch takes her down the cellar, through a door and up different steps into a garden.
+The witch pushes her through and slams the door.
 The girl looks at the garden.
 Now she realises the trick.
 It’s a maze.

 The little girl wonders through the maze hitting dead end after dead end without finding a red and gold flower.